ids-s1-21/project-Data_Pirates/README.md

 techniques we used during the course of this project and whether or not we can conclude that our initial hypothesis is correct.

-The first thing we did was to answer our research question was to it break down into 2 components: 1.
+The first thing we did to answer our research question was to it break down into 2 components: 1.
 How strong is the correlation between economic and societal qualities?
 2. How impactful are geographical qualities on the development and strength of any economy?